rlin04/msl-bot/README.md

   - Open Debug Input `Ctrl+D` and enter `getLocation()` to ensure  the following locations are being recognized:
     - `quests`, `monsters-astromon`, `manage`, `gem-upgrade`, `refill`, and `refill-confirm`
   - If the locations say 'unknown' on the log, proceed with the following troubleshooting.
-  - If the location is `village` in the airship and `map` in the map, your problem is different.

 ---
 **Using the RestartNox() function**: